-- (i) If both the intrinsic and extrinsic camera parameters are known, we can solve the reconstruction problem unambiguously. - (ii) If only the intrinsic parameters are known, we can estimate the extrinsic parameters and solve the reconstruction problem up to an unknown scale factor (+ a rigid transformation that correspond to the arbitrariness in fixing the world reference frame).
-In other words, R can be estimated completely, and t up to a scale factor. - (iii) If neither intrinsic nor extrinsic parameters are known, i.e., the only information available are pixel correspondences, we can still solve the reconstruction problem but only up to an unknown, global projective transformation of the world.
-This ambiguity w may be reduced if additional information is supplied on the cameras or the scene (see Sec .7).
+- (i) If both the interior and exterior camera parameters are known, we can solve the reconstruction problem unambiguously. - (ii) If only the interior parameters are known, we can estimate the exterior parameters and solve the reconstruction problem up to an unknown scale factor (+ a rigid transformation that correspond to the arbitrariness in fixing the world reference frame).
+In other words, R can be estimated completely, and t up to a scale factor. - (iii) If neither interior nor exterior parameters are known, i.e., the only information available are pixel correspondences, we can still solve the reconstruction problem but only up to an unknown, global projective transformation of the world.
+This ambiguity w may be reduced if additional information is supplied on the cameras or the scene (see Sec .6).

-4.3 The calibrated case
+4.3 The Calibrated Case

-Suppose that a set of image correspondences $\mathbf{m}{\ell}^i \leftrightarrow \mathbf{m}{r}^i$ are given.
-It is assumed that these correspondences come from a set of 3-D points \mathbf{M}i , which are unknown.
+Suppose that a set of image correspondences $\mathbf{m}{\ell}^i \leftrightarrow \mathbf{m}r^i$ are given.
+It is assumed that these correspondences come from a set of 3-D points $\mathbf{M}i$ , which are unknown.

-The intrinsic parameters are known, i.e. the cameras are calibrated, but the position and orientation of the cameras are unknown.
+The interior parameters are known, i.e. the cameras are calibrated, but the position and angular attitude of the cameras are unknown.

-The situation - discussed previously - when the intrinsic and extrinsic parameters are known will be referred to as full calibrated for the sake of clarity.
+The situation - discussed previously - when the interior and exterior parameters are known will be referred to as full calibrated for the sake of clarity.